sns-chops/detcalib/SEQ/README.md

 The basic idea is
 * Use white beam powder data (Si/C60) to obtain difc
-  - Compute initial difc from nominal geometrical info of det packs
+  - Compute initial difc from nominal geometrical info of det packs and save it
-  - Obtain I(d) spectrum for each pixel using the initial geo info of det packs
+  - Obtain I(tof) spectrum for each pixel. see for example, Si-generate-I_tof_spectra.ipynb
-  - For each pixel, fit I(d) to peaks and compare them to desired d spacing values of the crystal, calculate a ratio of adjustment, multiply the ratio wit the initial difc to obtain the calibrated difc
+  - For each pixel, fit I(tof) to peaks with a scale factor (difc) to convert to d-spacing.
 * Use V powder data to obtain L2
   - For each pixel, compute tof of the elastic peak, then determine L2
 * Use difc+L2 of all pixels in a pack (excluding bad fits etc) to optimize the